embedded-sec/halucinator/Readme.md

 ./halucinator -c=<config_file.yaml> -a=<address_file.yaml> -m=<memory_file.yaml>
 ```

+## Running an Example

-## Build STM MX Cube Examples
+### Building STM MX Cube Examples

+This has already been done for Uart example file below.

-A tool to convert the STM's Software Workbench for STM (SW4STM),
+A tool to convert the STM's Software Workbench for STM (SW4STM) was developed to
+enable compiling their IDE projects using make.
 This has only been tested on a few STM32F4 examples from STM32Cube_F4_V1.21.0.
 It compile them as cortex-m3 devices and not cortex-m4 to enable easier
 emulation in QEMU.